 3. Grammatical range and accuracy

-You should display various grammatical structure.
+You should display various grammatical structures.
 They have to be used appropriately.
 Your speech should not have grammar mistakes.

-You should be easy to understand — your accent have to clear and effortless to listen to.
+You ;should be easy to understand — which doesn’t mean having perfect British or American accent.
+It only means that your accent shouldn’t prevent the examiner from getting the meaning of what you’re saying.
 Your pronunciation has to be consistent (for example, you should stick either to American or British pronunciation).